 Meet Richard Bowker.
 Richard is a film student, video game connoisseur, and a technological guru.
 He has been making films since he was 10 years old and has several years of broadcast and production experience under his utility belt.
 He is a lifelong outdoors enthusiast with a casual interest in geology that continues to grow with his increasingly impressive collection of rocks.
 Like Devon, Richard is a proud geek.
 Richard lives in Southeast Texas.

 The first season is currently in production.
-While you wait, here is Devon’s first ever podcast in which he interviews Dr. Tim Caro of UC Davis, revealing the truth behind the mystery of Zebra stripes.
 The podcast is available on SoundCloud and iTunes.